Skip to content

 in ...

 Every type is grounded in an MLTT type-checking kernel.
-The guard (check) is derived from the kernel’s decide procedure.
-The verifier (validate) sends typeCheck effects through the freer monad for blame tracking.
+The structural guard (check) is derived from the kernel’s decide procedure.
+The verifier (validate) is generated from the type description and sends typeCheck effects through the freer monad for blame tracking.
 You choose the error policy by choosing the handler.

 fx.types.String fx.types.Int fx.types.Bool